 Tipped by Van Zant's bodyguard, the LAPD intercepts the crew as they leave the bank, leading to a massive shootout.
 Breedan and Cheritto are killed alongside 18 police officers, while McCauley escapes with a wounded Shiherlis, and Bosko, one of Hanna's detectives, is killed.
 McCauley takes Shiherlis to a doctor to treat his wounds and leaves him with Nate.
 Suspecting that Trejo tipped off the LAPD, McCauley arrives at his house to confront him, but finds him mortally wounded and his wife killed.

-McCauley drives with Eady the Los Angeles International Airport to flee to New Zealand via private jet.
+McCauley drives with Eady to the Los Angeles International Airport to flee to New Zealand via private jet.
 However, when Nate gives him Waingro's location, McCauley abandons his usual caution to seek revenge.
 McCauley infiltrates the hotel and kills Waingro in his room.
 However, as McCauley returns to Eady, he is spotted by Hanna and flees.
 Hanna chases McCauley onto the tarmac at the airport, and the two stalk each other before Hanna gets the drop on McCauley and shoots him in the chest.
 Hanna takes McCauley's hand as he dies of his wounds.

 Additional cast members include Martin Ferrero as a hardware salesman and Hazelle Goodman as the mother of a prostitute murdered by Waingro.
 Featured as members of the LAPD are Paul Herman as Sergeant Heinz, Cindy Katz as forensics investigator Cindy, and Dan Martin as Detective Harry Dieter.
 Stuntmen Rick Avery, Bill McIntosh and Thomas Rosales Jr. portray the armored truck guards.
 Patricia Healy appears as a woman in a relationship with Bosko, and Yvonne Zima plays the girl taken hostage by Cheritto.
 News reporter Claudia is portrayed by Farrah Forke.
 Bud Cort makes an uncredited appearance as restaurant owner Solenko.[11]